-When control for kinematics of bound state formation, see qualitatively similar trend where factorization predicted to be broken
+So far see qualitatively similar trend where factorization predicted to be broken

-- Still waiting for phenomenological calculations assuming factorization holds, to search for quantitative deviations . . . - Goal is to study factorization breaking and non-Abelian phenomena in a controlled way
+- Phenomenological calculations assuming factorization holds recently started here at Pavia - Search for quantitative deviations . . . - Goal is to study factorization breaking and non-Abelian phenomena in a controlled way